ugtthis/aliceinforkland-site/README.md

 <br>

-This is a web interface for browsing and comparing vehicle compatibility data from the [opendbc](https://github.com/commaai/opendbc) repository. opendbc contains vehicle specifications for cars and info about their current capabilities with comma's [openpilot](https://github.com/commaai/openpilot) driver assistance system.
+This is a web interface for browsing and comparing vehicle compatibility data from the [opendbc community data](https://github.com/ugtthis/opendbc-community-data) repository.
+The data catalogs contain vehicle specifications for cars and info about their current capabilities with comma's [openpilot](https://github.com/commaai/openpilot) driver assistance system.

 ## Quick Start